tschoffelen/tschoffelen/content/building-a-plugin-system-for-a-react-app.md

 extra: {}
 ---

 [Examplary](https://examplary.ai) is a new tool we're building to help teachers create better tests and exams.

-One of my philosophies about product development is that the more integration options you create within a product, the more opportunity you're creating for a community to flourish around it.
+One of my philosophies about product development is that the more integration and extensibility options you create within a product, the more opportunties you're creating for a community to flourish around it.
 As part of that, I wanted to make it possible to create custom question types.

 When creating an exam, you have a few default question types you can choose from - single line text, multiple choice, essay, etc. In the future, I envision also being able to add programming questions, diagramming questions, and all sorts of subject-specific questions.